SAP Fiori uses SAP’s proprietary typeface 72, with a fallback to a sans-serif system font if 72 can’t be loaded.

 Headlines and Font Styles for UI Controls

 - Headlines 1 to 6: Titles are defined in several sizes and styles that help to visually identify the context of application pages or grouped content within the user interface.
 Examples of headlines include the page title, object header title, list, form, table, chart, timeline, and feed titles.
-Headlines generally use a regular font weight by default, but this is flexible depending on the control component or application context.
+Headlines generally use the 72 Bold font weight by default and 72 Black for the main titles in the Horizon theme, but this is flexible depending on the control component or product application context.

 - Small text: Used for exceptional use cases within controls, such as time stamps or a unit of measurement.
 We do not recommend using small text size as the main UI text size within controls.